Niv20/string-c-library/README.md

 > Even if you want the library to handle dynamic allocation of the struct itself (by passing it by value), you are still responsible for allocating any fields inside your struct that require dynamic memory (such as a `char* name` field).
 Passing by value does **not** exempt you from handling internal allocations.

 > [!NOTE]
 > Regardless of whether you insert your struct by value or by pointer, the library will always take care of freeing all memory associated with each element when it is deleted or when the list is destroyed.
-This includes both the memory allocated for the struct itself, and any dynamically allocated fields inside your struct (such as strings or arrays), which are freed using your provided [third helper functions](#setup-for-examples).
+This includes both the memory allocated for the struct itself, and any dynamically allocated fields inside your struct (such as strings or arrays), which are freed using your provided [second helper functions](#free-function).

 Both approaches support the same insertion positions: